Owner's Manual

 Every rider should know how to use the kill switch before their first ride.
 Practice it.
 If anything feels wrong — hit the kill switch, squeeze both brakes, and put your feet down.

 We care about your safety.
-If you ever have a question about whether something is safe, call us first.
-(623) 320-8984
+If you ever have a question about whether something is safe, email us at pluggedbycc@gmail.com — send a video or photo and we'll help.

 ← Back to Guides